Sandeep Verma: Research Profile

 Verma's researches may broadly be classified into four segments: Ordered Peptide Assemblies, Metal-Mediated Systems, New Antimicrobials and Small Molecule Stem Cell Interaction.
 He is credited with the synthesis of enzyme mimics using metal-mediated systems and his group is involved in developing bio-inspired soft matter and protocols for using biological building blocks as diagnostic tools for diseases.
-His research has been documented by a number of peer-reviewed articles, reviews and book chapters.
+His research has been documented in a number of peer-reviewed articles, reviews and book chapters.
 He serves as an Associate Editor of Chemical Communications (RSC, UK) and served on the Editorial Advisory Boards of Cell Chemical Biology, ChemBioChem and Journal of Peptide Science.

-Awards and Honours
+Awards and honours

-Verma won the Jawaharlal Nehru Memorial Fund Award, P. N. Bhargava Medal and BHU Vice Chancellor's Gold Medal for academic excellence in master's degree examination in 1989, and the J. Watumull Endowed Award of the University of Illinois at Chicago in 1993.
+Verma won the Jawaharlal Nehru Memorial Fund Award, P. M. Bhargava Medal and BHU Vice Chancellor's Gold Medal for academic excellence in master's degree examination in 1989, and the J. Watumull Endowed Award of the University of Illinois at Chicago in 1993.
 He won the B. M. Birla Science Prize (2003), Swarnajayanti Fellowship (2005) in Chemical Sciences, and Bronze Medal (2005) of the Chemical Research Society of India.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2010.

 He is an elected fellow of the Indian National Science Academy (INSA), Indian Academy of Sciences, the National Academy of Sciences, India, the Indian National Academy of Engineering (INAE) and a Senior Fellow of the Zukunftskolleg, University of Konstanz, Germany.
-He was awarded Silver Medal (2017) of the Chemical Research Society of India, National Prize for Research on Interfaces between Chemistry and Biology (2017), MRSI-ICSC Superconductivity & Materials Science Annual Prize (2018), Materials Research Society of India, Goyal Prize (2019) in Chemical Sciences, the Distinguished Alumnus Award (2020), Banaras Hindu University., and more recently, the Society of Materials Chemistry Gold Medal - 2022, Bhabha Atomic Research Center, Mumbai.
+He was awarded the Silver Medal (2017) of the Chemical Research Society of India, National Prize for Research on Interfaces between Chemistry and Biology (2017), MRSI-ICSC Superconductivity & Materials Science Annual Prize (2018), Materials Research Society of India, Goyal Prize (2019) in Chemical Sciences, the Distinguished Alumnus Award (2020), Banaras Hindu University, and more recently, the Society of Materials Chemistry Gold Medal - 2022, Bhabha Atomic Research Center, Mumbai.

 Science Governance

-Sandeep Verma served as the Secretary, Science and Engineering Research Board (SERB) from April 2019 till October 2022.
+Sandeep Verma served as the Secretary of the Science and Engineering Research Board (SERB) from April 2019 till October 2022.